2011 Groundhog Day blizzard: Pennsylvania

-Snowfall amounts

 Precipitation started as snow across the region during the early morning of the 1st.
 As warmer air moved in aloft, the precipitation changed to sleet and freezing rain by the morning rush in the local Philadelphia area, a mixture of sleet and freezing rain by the end of the morning commute in Berks County and the Lehigh Valley and a wintry mix late in the morning in the Poconos.
 Precipitation tapered off to mainly freezing drizzle during the afternoon and early evening of the 1st.
 Heavier precipitation moved in again during the evening of the 1st and fell as freezing rain in the Philadelphia suburbs, a mixture of sleet and freezing rain in Berks County and the Lehigh Valley and mainly a snow and sleet mixture in the Poconos.
 Overnight colder air moved in aloft in over the Poconos and precipitation changed back to all snow for a few hours.
 Toward sunrise on the 2nd, this process started to reverse at both the surface and aloft.
 Warmer air was moving north again and the freezing rain changed to plain rain across the Philadelphia suburbs and Berks County around 8 a.m.
 EST and the Lehigh Valley around 9 a.m.
 EST. In the Poconos, precipitation changed to freezing rain around 7 a.m.
 EST and ended as freezing rain around 11 a.m.
 EST on the 2nd.
 Representative snow and sleet accumulations included 5.4 in in Tobyhanna (Monroe County), 5 in in Pocono Summit (Monroe County), 3.5 in in Delaware Water Gap (Monroe County), 2.1 in at the Lehigh Valley International Airport, 1.5 in in Albrightsville (Carbon County) and 1 in in Easton and Martins Creek (Northampton County).
 Representative ice accretions included 0.5 in in Glenmoore (Chester County), Spring Mount (Montgomery County) and Emmaus (Lehigh County), 0.4 in in East Nantmeal (Chester County) and Lansdale (Montgomery County), 0.38 in in Kutztown (Berks County) and Allentown (Lehigh County), 0.33 in in Feasterville (Bucks County) and 0.25 in in Bangor (Northampton County).